Lawyer, Engineer and Patent Agent in Canada and the United States, Partner

 - Bachelor in Applied Sciences – Electrical Engineering (B. Sc.
 A.), University of Ottawa (1991)

-- Canadian Bar Association (CBA)
+- Canadian Bar Association (CBA) - Past-chair of the Intellectual Property Section

 - American Intellectual Property Law Association (AIPLA)